launchdarkly/api-client-bash/README.md

-#  Bash client
+# LaunchDarkly REST API Bash client

 ## Overview
-This is a Bash client script for accessing  service.
+This is a Bash client script for accessing LaunchDarkly REST API service.

 The script uses  cURL underneath for making all REST calls.